-Chancellor speaks on importance of science to UK economy
+Chancellor speaks on importance of science to UK economy25 April 2014

 In a speech to leading scientists in Cambridge today, the Chancellor, George Osborne MP, launched a government consultation with the scientific community on the allocation of the science budget and expressed the importance of science, research and innovation to the government’s long term economic plan.